 - Obtain a Medical Marijuana Use Registry Identification Card

 Can patients obtain medical marijuana if they do not have one of the qualifying conditions?

-You are required to provide the documentation within 14 days after issuing the certification.
-The documentation must provide the information required by statute.
-A qualified physician must mail the documentation to the Board of Medicine or the Board of Osteopathic Medicine.
-Those addresses are available on the boards’ websites.
+If you wish to mail the documentation to the Board of Medicine or the Board of Osteopathic Medicine, their addresses are available on the boards' websites.
 There is no specific format required for the documentation but, to assist physicians in complying with the law, the boards have created a form for providing the documentation.
 The form is available on the boards’ websites.